antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 #### Peak calling

 R2 provides a couple of algorithms to assess significant enrichment ChIP between experiment and control.
-First is the MACS algorithm; this is often used in ChIP-seq data analyses and publications.
+First is the MACS algorithm; this is often used in ChIPSeq data analyses and publications.
 In R2 it is used to study the binding of transcription factors.
 It's drawback is that it is not very suitable for broad signals.

 Some experiments can also be analyzed with the MACS2 algorithm.
 This version can detect narrow (like transcription factors) or broad (like histone modifications).